postindustria-tech/pubmonkey/README.md

 # Overview

-MoPorter is a Chrome Extension to automate some routine MoPub setup tasks.
+PubMonkey is a Chrome Extension to automate some routine MoPub setup tasks.

 Here are a couple YT videos describing the use cases of the product: